lmeulen/pyraptor/README.md

 ### 1. Create timetable from GTFS

-`python pyraptor/gtfs/timetable.py -d "20211201" -a NS`
+> `python pyraptor/gtfs/timetable.py -d "20211201" -a NS --icd`

 ### 2. Run (range) queries on timetable

+Quering on the timetable to get the best journeys can be done using several implementations.

+#### RAPTOR query

+RAPTOR returns a single journey with the earliest arrival time given the query time.

+**Examples**

-`python pyraptor/query.py -i output/optimized_timetable -or "Arnhem Zuid" -d "Oosterbeek" -t "08:30:00"`
+> * `python pyraptor/query_raptor.py -or "Arnhem Zuid" -d "Oosterbeek" -t "08:30:00"`

+#### rRAPTOR query

+rRAPTOR returns a set of best journeys with a given query time range.
+Journeys that are dominated by other journeys in the time range are removed.

+**Examples**

-`python pyraptor/range_query.py -i output/optimized_timetable -or "Arnhem Zuid" -d "Oosterbeek" -st "08:00:00" -et "08:30:00"`
+> `python pyraptor/query_range_raptor.py -or "Arnhem Zuid" -d "Oosterbeek" -st "08:00:00" -et > "08:30:00"`

+#### McRaptor query

+McRaptor returns a set of Pareto-optimal journeys given multiple criterions, i.e. earliest arrival time, fare and number of trips.

+**Examples**

+> `python pyraptor/query_mcraptor.py -or "Breda" -d "Amsterdam Centraal" -t "08:30:00"`

+> `python pyraptor/query_mcraptor.py -or "Vlissingen" -d "Akkrum" -t "08:30:00"`

+# Notes

+- The current version doesn't implement target pruning as we are interested in efficiently querying all targets/destinations after running RAPTOR algorithm.

 # References